Why carry an IDP while driving in Fiji?

 - Continue on Foster Road

 Location: Cakobau Road, Suva, Fiji.

 If your local driver’s license is not English, the government requires you to get an International Driver’s Permit in Fiji.
 If you don’t have this legal document yet before you drive, you can check out the International Driver’s Association website to get an International Drivers Permit in Fiji.
-To know more about the International Driver’s Permit for Fiji, get the IDA customer representative’s contact number to ask about your inquiries.
+To know more about the International Driver’s Permit for Fiji, get the IDA customer service’s contact number to ask about your inquiries.

 Colo-I-Suva Forest Park in Suva

 Drive to this true tropical and lavish forest that has an area of 4.97 km.
 There are numerous mahogany trees and tropical plants in this nature reserve.
 You can stroll in the trails to explore the Waisila Falls and picnic areas.
 You can sit and stare at the serene and relaxing views and enchanting vistas.

 It will only take you 20 minutes to go from Fiji Museum to this Park if you take the Princess Road:

 - From Fiji Museum, Take Rewa Street to Ratu Mara Road

 - Head east on Cakobau Road toward Gladstone Road

 - Turn left onto Rewa Street.